pretix/pretix-docs/docs/topics/scan.md

 !!!
 Warning
     If you are using offline scanning with more than one device, then a single ticket can potentially be used for entry twice if it is scanned at two different devices within a short timeframe.

-If you want to enable offline mode, open pretixSCAN, tap the :btn-icon:material-dots-vertical:: button in the top right corner and then tap :btn:Settings:.
+If you want to enable offline mode, open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner and then tap :btn:Settings:.
 Then check the box next to "Offline scanning".
 Make sure that the settings "Automatic Synchronization" and "Download orders" are also both checked.